danielperna84/hassio-addons/hass-configurator/README.md

-## The HASS Configurator is a part of the official repository for Hass.IO add-ons at: https://github.com/home-assistant/hassio-addons.
-## If however you don't want to wait for the latest version to be available in the official repository, you may add this one manually.
-Here updates will be available pretty much as soon as the standalone version becomes available.

 For information on the available settings that are configurable please have a look at the standalone repository: https://github.com/danielperna84/hass-configurator/blob/master/README.md
 Some settings mentioned there are not useful in the add-on though.
 All required dependencies (git and pyotp for the `SESAME_TOTP_SECRET` feature) are of course included when building this add-on.